Genentech/Islander/README.md

-**Step X**: Case study scGraph vs scIB on fibroblast cells from the human fetal lung
+**Case study**:  scGraph vs scIB on fibroblast cells from the human fetal lung

 Please see [Fibroblast_Case.ipynb](jupyter_nb/Fibroblast_Case.ipynb) to reproduce the results reported in the paper.